by John Armstrong

 from January, 1954 thru April, 1955.
 (J. Armstrong)

 Myrtle Evans had known Marguerite Oswald since the early 1930's and visited her 9 years earlier in Dallas in 1945 when Marguerite was dating Mr. Ekdahl.
 On February 19, 1954 Marguerite began working at Burt's Shoe Store and listed her address as 1454 St. Marys.
 This is the same month that Myra DaRouse LaRue drove HARVEY Oswald to his home on Exchange Place, after taking him to the Monte Lepre Clinic because a piano had fallen on his legs.
-Marguerite's former sister in law, Hazel Oswald, visited her on several occasions at Burt's.
-The New Orleans Retail Credit Bureau reports that Marguerite was living on St. Marys Street from May through October, 1954.
-While LEE and his mother were living at 1454 St. Marys in October, HARVEY and the Marguerite Oswald impostor were still living at 126 Exchange Place in the French Quarter.
+Marguerite Claverie Oswald's former sister in law, Hazel Oswald, visited her on several occasions at Burt's Shoe Store.
+The New Orleans Retail Credit Bureau reported that Marguerite was living on St. Marys Street from May through October, 1954.
+While LEE and his mother were living at 1454 St. Marys, HARVEY and the Marguerite Oswald impostor were still living at 126 Exchange Place in the French Quarter.
+In late August Marguerite and LEE moved from 1454 St. Marys to 126 Exchange in the French Quarter of New Orleans.

 In the spring of 1954, while HARVEY was in Myra DaRouse's eighth grade homeroom class in the basement cafeteria, school records published in the Warren Commission volumes show that LEE Oswald was in homeroom 303 on the 3rd floor of Beauregard.
 On each and every one of LEE Oswald's eighth grade report cards is the notation "303" and a student progress report that read, "Lee Oswald, grade 8, homeroom 303."
 These records show that tall, husky LEE Oswald was in homeroom 303 in the eighth grade at Beauregard (spring semester of 1954), while at the same time the short, thin, quiet HARVEY Oswald was in Myra DaRouse's homeroom class in the basement cafeteria.
 When I told Myra that "Oswald's" school report cards listed his homeroom as "303" she said, "That's impossible.
 He was in my homeroom in the basement cafeteria."
 I then showed Myra the photo of HARVEY Oswald, taken at the Bronx Zoo in 1953 in New York.
 She said, "That's him, just like I remember him."
 And then I showed Myra the classroom photo of the tall, husky LEE Oswald taken in October, 1954 at Beauregard that appeared in Life Magazine.
 She looked at the photo a long time and then said, "That's not HARVEY.
 That's not the boy from my homeroom.
 Look at this boy.
 He looks like a football player and HARVEY was skinny."
 Myra saw HARVEY Oswald every day during the Spring semester of 1954 at Beauregard, before school, in her homeroom, in the school library, and after school.
 Ed Voebel and HARVEY were good friends, and were always riding their bicycles together after school.
 Voebel was with HARVEY when the piano fell on his legs.
 But after school ended in early June, 1954 (8th grade) neither Myra nor Voebel ever saw HARVEY Oswald again.